TIGER-AI-Lab/Pixel-Reasoner/README.md

 Thanks [@LiqiangJing](https://github.com/LiqiangJing) for feedback!

 ## Contact
-Contact jasper.whz@outlook.com for direct solution of any bugs.
+Contact Haozhe (jasper.whz@outlook.com) for direct solution of any bugs in RL.
+Contact Muze for SFT.

 ## Citation